IvorySQL/IvorySQL/README.md

 lists.ivorysql.org

 # Rules
-IvorySQL does not compete with community PostgreSQL but compliments it.
+IvorySQL does not compete with community PostgreSQL, but, complements it.

 100% compatible with PostgreSQL with added features and value.